Guide on Sending New Year Newsletter and Ideas on What To Include

 Craft a holiday-themed newsletter design

-It’s easy to design an email campaign for Christmas — throw some reds and greens, mistletoes, snowmen, reindeers, you name it.
+It’s easy to design an email campaign for Christmas — throw some reds and greens, mistletoes, snowmen, reindeer, you name it.
 If you’re lazy, there are many Christmas email templates out there on Pinterest.
 But what about the New Year template design?
 This holiday doesn’t really have a color theme or specific attributes aside from Chinese horoscope animals that would distinguish it from Christmas.

 Take a look at Dior: